Detect errors in input data frames according to generator polynomial

 The General CRC Syndrome Detector block has one input port and two output ports.
 These ports accept binary column vector signals.

-A binary or integer row vector specifying the generator polynomial, in descending order of powers.
+A string, a binary row vector in descending order of powers, or an integer row vector in descending order of powers.

 A binary scalar or a binary row vector of length equal to the degree of the generator polynomial, specifying the initial state of the internal shift register.

 When you select this check box, the object uses the direct algorithm for CRC checksum calculations.
 When you clear this check box, the object uses the non-direct algorithm for CRC checksum calculations.